haskoin/haskoin-core/docs/haskoin-api.markdown

 }
 ```

+##### Address fields

 The `finalbalance` and `totalreceived` fields are balances.

-##### Address fields

 Balances are objects that have a "status" of "valid" or "conflict".
 When
 "valid", the balance will have a "balance" field with the balance value.
 In
-rare occasions when you have conflicting tranactions in your wallet (double
+rare occasions when you have conflicting transactions in your wallet (double
 spends, malleability attacks etc.), it is impossible to compute the balance
 reliably.
 In such a case, and to alert the user that something is wrong, the
 balance will be in "conflict" status until any conflicts in the wallet are